Azure/aksArc/eval/steps/3_ExploreAKSHCI.md

 -----------
 You've reached the end of the evaluation guide.
 In this guide you have:

-* Deployed/Configured a Windows Server 2019 Hyper-V host in Azure to run your nested sandbox environment
+* Deployed/Configured a Windows Server 2019 or 2022 Hyper-V host in Azure to run your nested sandbox environment
-* Deployed the AKS on Azure Stack HCI management cluster on your Windows Server 2019 Hyper-V environment
+* Deployed the AKS on Azure Stack HCI management cluster on your Windows Server Hyper-V environment
 * Deployed a target cluster to run applications and services
 * Optionally integrated with Azure Arc
 * Set the foundation for further learning!